jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ```

 #### Netplan.io

+To further confuse things, Ubuntu decided to write a YAML based file management abstraction layer for networking that can use the same configuration for either Network Manager or Networkd-Systemd.
+It is called [netplan.io](https://netplan.io "netplan").
+Netplan reads YAML style files from a network configuration located in ```/etc/netplan/*.yaml```.

 Not to be out done, the sample template from Netplan.io looks similar to systemd-networkd[^149].
 To configure ```netplan```, save configuration files under ```/etc/netplan/``` with a .yaml extension (e.g. ```/etc/netplan/config.yaml```), then run ```sudo netplan apply```.
 This command parses and applies the configuration to the system.
 Configuration written to disk under ```/etc/netplan/``` will persist between reboots.
 By default in Ubuntu 18.04 Network Manager is used for actively managing network connections, Netplan is "on" but allows Network Manager to manage by default unless specifically altered below.